 You can also listen to the podcast version of this talk (without the slides).

-You can listen to the full podcast version fearuring Paul Warde on nature and wilderness as categories of power.
+Listen to the full podcast version fearuring Paul Warde on nature and wilderness as categories of power.

 This website and its contents are licensed under a Creative Commons Attribution-Share Alike 3.0 License.